Nasrin-Sohrabi/Nasrin-Sohrabi.github.io/_pages/about.md

   I completed my Ph.D. in Computer Science at RMIT University under the supervsion of Professor Zahir Tari.
 Prior to that, I earned a Bachelor's degree in Computer Engineering (Software) and an Honours degree in Computer Science.</ul>

-  <ul>I am lead the Resilient and Scalable Computing Group <a href="https://rscg-research.gitlab.io/rscg.gitlab.io">[RSCG]</a>, fostering collaborations across academia and industry.
-Please email me if you are intersted to join/collaborate. </ul>
+  <ul>I also lead the Resilient and Scalable Computing Group <a href="https://rscg-research.gitlab.io/rscg.gitlab.io">[RSCG]</a>, fostering collaborations across academia and industry.
+If you are an academic or an industry practitioner and are interested in joining or collaborating with the group, please feel free to email me. </ul>

   <ul style="text-align: justify; color: red"> I am always looking for self-motivated PhD students who possess a strong background in system security, distributed computing, and machine learning.
 Please email me your CV, transcript, research statement (no more than 200 words), and english test score. </ul>